jgraph/www.diagrams.net-source/_posts/2021-03-30-connectors.md

 Connectors can be fixed and one end and floating at the other, or the same type of connection at both ends.

-You can achange a shape's style to only allow connectors to attach to connection points.
-When you move the shape, the [connector will snap to the nearest connection point](//blog/snap-to-point).
+You can change a shape's style to only allow connectors to attach to connection points.
+When you move the shape, the [connector will snap to the nearest connection point](/blog/snap-to-point).

 ## Draw connectors between shapes